PSoC USB UART: A Debugging Tool (Updated 2024)

 KERNEL=="ttyUSB[0-9]",MODE="0666"

 This will make the plugin of the ACMx world usable without running as root.
-You will have to reboot the Linux machine for this to work.
+Easiest way to apply this change is rebooting the Linux machine for this to work.
+There is a way to do this without reboot, but requires some searching.

 You will have to install the “screen” utility, and work with user permissions for the serial port, but the above local.rules should make it usable without root access.
 Screen has a manual page at “man screen,” once it is installed.
 If you continue to have permissions problems on Linux, run screen with the sudo command in front of it: sudo screen.